 - How do you handle competing priorities and deadlines in a fast-paced work environment?

 - Tell us about a time when you had to collaborate with a difficult team member.
 How did you manage the situation and ensure a positive outcome?

 - Describe an instance where you had to make a critical decision under pressure.
 What factors did you consider, and how did you decide?

 - How do you align your work with an organization’s values and culture?
 Can you explain how you have fostered a positive work environment?

 During the virtual interview, maintain eye contact by looking at the camera rather than the screen, creating a sense of connection with the candidate.
 Sit straight, smile, and use natural gestures to convey attentiveness and engagement.

 Conduct the Interview

-Begin by introducing yourself and any other interviewers present.
-Explain the agenda, and reiterate any ground rules or expectations.
+Begin by introducing yourself and other interviewers.
+Explain the agenda, and reiterate the ground rules or expectations.
 Ask your prepared questions, allowing time for the candidate to respond fully.
-Encourage open dialogue and engage in active listening, asking follow-up questions or seeking clarification when necessary.
+Encourage open dialogue and active listening.

 Keep a record of the candidate’s responses, as well as your impressions and observations.
 These notes will be valuable in evaluating their fit for the role and comparing them to other candidates.